-The same meatless “sausage” that fooled my father-in-law, who grew up on a farm.
+The same meatless โsausageโ that once fooled my father-in-law, who grew up on a farm.
 On one of his visits, I served him eggs and “soysage.”
 He snuck a bite right from the skillet and commented that it was good sausage.
-I never told him the truth.
+Every once in a while, you gotta fake them out.

 More black-eyed pea recipes:

-- Add black-eyed peas to vegetarian dirty rice with collards to make hoppin’ John.
+- Add black-eyed peas to vegetarian dirty rice with collards to make hoppinโ John.

 - My recipe for Black-eyed Peas and Collards includes demo photos for cutting the collard ribbons.